-Province-wide Stay-at-Home Order is in effect starting Thursday, April 8, 2021.
-Province announced a province-wide shutdown will be in place for at least four weeks.
+Province-wide Stay-at-Home Order & Shutdown is in effect starting Thursday, April 8, 2021.
+Ontario announced Extending Stay-at-Home Order until June 2.
 Learn more.

 Halton’s COVID-19 interactive dashboard provides a summary of the current local situation and information on COVID-19 activity in Halton to date.
 You can use the dashboard to easily explore Halton’s COVID-19 data on overall case counts, demographics, institutional outbreaks and lab testing.

 - TechSoup Canada has put together a resource on COVID-19: How Nonprofits Can Establish Effective Telecommuting Practices – https://www.techsoupcanada.ca/en/community/blog/covid-19-working-remotely

 - Federal Government supports – Canada’s COVID-19 Economic Response Plan

 - Ontario Government supports – Ontario’s Action Plan: Responding to COVID‑19